Ohio Department of Transportation: Dayton area projects

 Interstate 75 through Downtown Dayton was upgraded and modernized over ten years.
 Construction included widening Interstate 75 from Neva Drive through U.S. 35 in Dayton to three through lanes as well as added lanes for exiting.
 Also, a new interchange at Route 4 and Interstate 75 was constructed as part of the project.
 As part of another phase in the project, ODOT modified the U.S. 35 interchange to provide three continuous lanes in each direction on I‑75.
 All of the phases of this construction will be done at an estimated cost of $533 million.
 Construction of the last phase was completed in 2016.

 On February 26, 2009, the state of Ohio awarded a contract for $22 million to construct an interchange at Austin Boulevard and Interstate 75 in Springboro, Ohio, in southern Montgomery County.
 Construction on the interchange began in April 2009 and was completed in July 2010.
 As part of the project, ODOT reconstructed the intersection of SR 741 and Miamisburg-Springboro Pike by widening lanes and adding a two-leg Displaced Left Turn (DLT) continuous flow intersection.

 Columbus Crossroads Project

 Another large-scale project ODOT is spearheading is the I‑70/I‑71 South Innerbelt Corridor Project, a multifaceted plan to reduce congestion in downtown Columbus along with the convergence of Interstate 70 and Interstate 71.
 Commonly known as "the downtown split", the region regularly experiences heavy traffic and is the site of 27% of all traffic accidents along I‑70 and I‑71 in Franklin County.
 To reduce traffic and accidents, as well as remove the confusion of getting on or off the freeway, the downtown split project will add lanes to the freeway in both directions, widen Mound and Fulton streets, and convert them to one-way, collector/distributor streets, and move the current on/off-ramps to facilitate better traffic flow.
-The project is expected to cost around $800 million and begin in 2011.
+The project cost around $800 million and began in 2011.